SorenTech/legal.soren.tech/src/pages/master-service-agreement.md

 You hereby agrees that We may use the Deliverables as part of Our portfolio and websites, galleries and other media solely for the purpose of showcasing Our work but not for any other purpose.
 We will not publish any confidential or non-public work without Your prior written consent.

-**ACCEPTABLE USE POLICY:**

-You agree that Deliverables provided by Us may only be used by You in an acceptable manner.

-Use that is Unacceptable is defined by Us as use that either (a) is forbidden by any law or treaty, (b) is deemed by Us unethical or offensive, (c) involves any attempt to use services provided by Us for “hacking”, “spamming”, or otherwise “cyber-attacking” any website, business, individual or service, or (d) is materially inconsistent with the express purpose of the services provided in a way which may hinder the use of the service by others.

-Unethical or Offensive use may include but is not limited to displaying or transmitting content which is (a) pornographic, (b) gratuitously violent, (c) discriminates or advocates discrimination on the basis of race, sex/gender, sexual orientation, religious belief, or mental/physical ability, (d) advocates or supports acts of terrorism or organizations engaged in acts of terrorism, or (e) content related to the buying and/or selling of illegal products or services.
-We reserve the right to determine whether content is Unethical or Offensive at Our sole discretion.

-Failure to abide by this Acceptable Use Policy may result in Our termination of this Agreement.
-In such a case, You agree that You are still responsible for paying for all work completed or Services provided up to the time of termination.

-**CONFIDENTIAL, SENSITIVE, AND PROPRIETARY INFORMATION:**

-We understand that Our clients handle confidential and sensitive information and that Our work may result in Our having access to some of that information.
-Likewise, Our work may reveal to You proprietary information about Our business or Our other Clients.
-Therefore, each party shall maintain, in the strictest confidence, all Confidential Information (as defined below) of the other party.

-“Confidential Information” means all (i) nonpublic information (at the time of disclosure) disclosed by one party to the other party under this Agreement, provided such information is marked or indicated by the disclosing party to be confidential; (ii) and any information which ought reasonably be considered confidential with regard to the circumstances surrounding disclosure, whether or not such information is marked “Confidential”.
-Confidential Information may include, but is not limited to, trade secrets, technical information, business forecasts and strategies, marketing plans, customer and supplier lists, personnel information, financial data, and proprietary information of third parties provided to either party in confidence that said party considers to be confidential or proprietary or that said party has a duty to treat as confidential, excluding such information as can be demonstrated to have existed in the public domain as of the Effective Date of this Agreement.

-Each party will (a) hold all Confidential Information in strict trust and confidence; (b) not use or permit others to use Confidential Information in any manner or for any purpose not expressly permitted or required by this Agreement; (c) not disclose or permit others to disclose any Confidential Information to any third party without obtaining the other party’s express prior written consent on a case-by-case basis; and (d) limit access to Confidential Information to employees who have a reasonable need to have such access in order to perform their work and who are bound by obligations to maintain the confidentiality of Confidential Information that are at least as protective of the Confidential Information as the provisions of this Agreement.
-Both party’s Agreement not disclose Confidential Information shall service the termination of this Agreement indefinitely.

-In the event a party is required to disclose Confidential Information pursuant to a judicial or other governmental order, such party shall, to the maximum extent permitted by law or opinion of counsel, provide the other party with prompt notice prior to any disclosure so that the party or its client may seek other legal remedies to maintain the confidentiality of such Confidential Information.

-Each party receiving Confidential Information shall be responsible for any breach of this provision that is caused by any of its employees, affiliates, representatives or agents and such party agrees to indemnify and hold harmless the other party from and against any liabilities, claims, damages, losses, costs and expenses resulting, directly or indirectly, from any breach by a party, or any of its employees or independent contractors, of any provision of this Agreement.

-Upon the termination of this Agreement, should We have in our possession any confidential information not required for Our ongoing support services to You, it will be returned to You or, at Your request, destroyed.

 **ASSISTANTS:**

 We may, at Our own expense, employ or engage the services of such employees, subcontractors, or partners, as We deem necessary to perform the Services (collectively, the “Assistants”).
 The Assistants are not and shall not be employees of the Client, and You shall have no obligation to provide Assistants with any salary or benefits.
 We shall be wholly responsible and shall remain liable for the performance of the Services by the Assistants in a manner satisfactory to You.